Grigore Filipescu: Early life and career

 While it appears Filipescu never practiced law, as an engineer he worked on several projects, the most important of which was the Câmpina–Constanța petroleum pipeline.
 In late 1912, he left for New York City, where he studied the American pipeline system.
 During his trip there, he obtained an interview with former US President Theodore Roosevelt.
 According to Filipescu, his interlocutor was well versed in Romanian history, could speak some Romanian, and closely followed developments in the ongoing Balkan War.
 For his merits in building up the local oil industry, Filipescu would later receive the Legion of Honour and the Order of Ferdinand I. At the beginning of his political career, Filipescu belonged to his father's Conservative Party (PC), which competed for power with the National Liberal Party (PNL).
 Filipescu Jr first rose to prominence during the earliest stages of World War I, when Romania was still a neutral country: in late 1914, he joined a commission headed by Colonel Vasile Rudeanu, which was tasked with negotiating arms deals in Italy, France, and Switzerland.

-According to the PNL press, he was in a conflict of interest for serving as a functionary (in the Ministry of Agriculture and Royal Domains) to August 15, 1915, while also joining the staff of Delaunay House, which operated public contracts at the War Ministry, and serving on the steering board of Marmorosch Blank Bank, which supplied oat for the Romanian Land Forces.
+According to the PNL press, Filipescu was in a conflict of interest for serving as a functionary (in the Ministry of Agriculture and Royal Domains) to August 15, 1915, while also joining the staff of Delaunay House, which operated public contracts at the War Ministry, and serving on the steering board of Marmorosch Blank Bank, which supplied oat for the Romanian Land Forces.
 A satirical note in Opinia newspaper characterized his tenure as "permanent furlough".
-Grigore was reportedly incensed by these accusations, as well as by PNL-mounted attacks on his Nicolae.
+Grigore was reportedly incensed by these accusations, as well as by PNL-mounted attacks on his father.
 On November 4, 1915, his attempt to crash the Bucharest offices of Viitorul newspaper resulted in his being pummeled and lightly injured by his adversaries.
+Days later, Filipescu pounced upon Viitorul editor M. D. Berlescu, their scuffle ending only when passers-by intervened.